martijnckx/public-ticktick/README.md

 2. Download this repo as a zip & extract it
 3. In a terminal, navigate to the extracted folder (this readme should be in the root of the resulting folder)
 4. Run `wrangler pages publish .` and follow the prompts.
-5. Set the environment variables `TICKTICK_USERNAME` and `TICKTICK_USERNAME` on your [Pages project](https://dash.cloudflare.com).
+5. Set the environment variables `TICKTICK_USERNAME` and `TICKTICK_PASSWORD` on your [Pages project](https://dash.cloudflare.com).
 I suggest you select the 'encrypt' option as well so they are not readable from the dashboard after you set them.
 6. Create a Cloudflare Workers KV namespace (I suggest calling it `TICKTICK_LIST`).
 On the Cloudflare dashboard go to Workers on the left navigation panel, click KV, and click Create Namespace.
 7. On your deployed Cloudflare Pages project, go to Settings > Functions > KV namespace bindings and add a production binding from your newly created KV namespace to the variable `TICKTICK_LIST` (it must be that name, it is case sensitive)
 8. Do the deployment again to apply the new environment settings (same steps as #4)